aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 }
 ```

-To test the PostgreSQL connection from a Kubernetes workload, you can deploy a Pod with a `psql` command.
+Let's test the PostgreSQL connection from a Kubernetes workload by deploying a Pod running a `psql` command.
 Create a file named `pod-psql.yaml`
 ```yaml
 apiVersion: v1
 kind: Pod